- Do I need to pay a deposit?

 - Do you have an onsite caterer or can I use my own?

 Onsite catering is not available.
 You are welcome to use your own licensed and insured caterer with a current liability insurance certificate (must be insured up to $1,000,000 per occurrence under General Liability) food handler’s license and food service facility permit, or you can choose one from our list.
 The caterer selection and required documents must be provided must be provided three months (90 days) prior to the event date, (the caterer's name must be linked to the insurance and food service permit).
+If a reservation occurs after the 90-day window, a caterer from the venue list will need to be selected.

 - Who is responsible for the setup and breakdown?